[Delhi Diaries. June 2013.]

 I found myself engulfed in a discussion about the Israeli-Palestinian conflict with my friend’s roommate.
 She was vehemently anti-Israel, and I suppose I understood, because that’s how I used to feel before I moved to Jerusalem.

 Sigh.
-All of this side-taking.
-What side am I on?
+All of this side-taking – what does it matter what I think?
+But what side am I on?
 I am against the illegal Israeli occupation in the West Bank.
 I am also against those who choose to kill innocent people as a response to it.
 I am against the relentless abuse of power and human rights violations committed by the Israeli state.
 I am frustrated with the inefficiency of the Palestinian Authority in doing a decent job for their people.

 It disturbs me when I hear some Palestinians praise Hitler, and it disturbs me when I hear some Israelis declare that Palestine is a lie and that neither its history nor its people exist (“they’re Jordanians”).
 I am tired of phrases like “peace process” being thrown about in such a hypocritical, self-serving manner.
-But what is truly most disheartening, in any conflict, is the ability we seem to possess to effectively dehumanize “the other”.
+But what is truly most disheartening, in any conflict, is the ability we seem to possess to effectively dehumanise ‘the other’.

 We moved on to other topics eventually, like newfound loves, broken engagements, quarter life crises.
 Until the beer ran out.